 The second story of the house features a large landing that acts as my dad’s office and a play area when grandkids are visiting, plus two guest bedrooms – including this one that we stayed in during the whole no-power-for-three-days-after-Huricane-Irene thing.
 It was already painted that warm color (wish we knew the name to share it, but my parents inherited already-painted walls in every room, so they don’t have a clue).
 Oh but the bed frame is from Ballard Design (my mom likes to wait for sales and use coupon codes).

-We didn’t get pics of the other guest room (Clara was napping in it) or the master (that’s still sort of a work in progress) but maybe someday we’ll snap those for you to complete the tour when my parents have had a bit more time to settle in (they’re such good sports for letting us crash a house they’ve lived in for, oh, 380 fewer months than their last place).
+We didn’t get pics of the other guest room (Clara was napping in it) or the main bedroom (that’s still sort of a work in progress) but maybe someday we’ll snap those for you to complete the tour when my parents have had a bit more time to settle in (they’re such good sports for letting us crash a house they’ve lived in for, oh, 380 fewer months than their last place).

 Oh, and I can’t forget one of our favorite features of the house.
 This is a brick from our old house (removed during our first home’s kitchen doorway widening project) that we gave to them a few years ago.
 I can’t remember the exact occasion (maybe there wasn’t one) but they’ve had it out on their new doorstep since day 1.